 The same screens and slices you've configured on the Input Selection stage are available on the Output Transformation stage.

 Just like on the Input Selection stage, on the Output Transformation stage you can change the size and position of your slices.
 This is done in the Transform tab.
 In this tab, you change the position and scale of your entire slice.
-Now, you actually move the pixels around, as opposed to choosing a different set of pixels to use as input.
+The difference is that now you actually move the pixels around, as opposed to choosing a different set of pixels to use as input.

 This way, you can for instance take the bottom left quarter of your composition, and position it in the top left of your output.